GIXLabs/SAndC/Lab3/README.md

 **Q: How were the schematics made?**

-A: The schematics were all made using Autodesk Eagle, which is used for designing circuit boards.
-As students, you have free access to Eagle when you sign up for an Autodesk account.
+A: The schematics were all made using KiCAD, which is used for designing circuit boards.
+KiCAD is a free and open-source software suite that everyone has access to.